A2osX/A2osX/.Docs/KERNEL.md

 `>SYSCALL expand`

 ## RETURN VALUE
+if expanded == null
  Y,A = PTR to Expanded String
- X = hMem to Expanded String (C-String)
+ X = hMem to Expanded String
+if expanded = null
+ Y,A = strlen

 # StrLen
 Returns Length of C-String